 At Approved Engines, we specialise in both reconditioned engine fitting and complete engine replacements, helping customers across Sudbury, Suffolk and beyond make smart, cost-effective choices for their vehicles.
 In this blog, we’ll break down the pros, cons, and savings of each option so you can decide what’s best for your car and your wallet.

-What Is Engine Replacement?
+What is Engine Replacement?

 An engine replacement typically refers to installing a brand-new engine sourced from the vehicle manufacturer (OEM).
 It can also mean using a “crate engine” , a new or remanufactured engine delivered in a sealed crate, ready for installation.